 Welcome to Cornerstone Physiotherapy’s Pelvic Health Rehabilitation Clinic in North York.
-We have experts in the treatment of pelvic floor dysfunction, pelvic pain, incontinence, prolapse and other women’s health impairments.
+We have experts in the treatment of pelvic floor dysfunction, pelvic pain, incontinence, prolapse and other women’s health impairments, as well as treating male patients with pelvic dysfunction.
 Our clean and modern facility offers private treatment rooms and a friendly and caring patient-care team.
 Our Toronto clinics are leaders in rehabilitation and we are pleased to have helped patients get better, faster since 2008.

 WHAT IS PELVIC HEALTH PHYSIOTHERAPY?